Your shiny new Mac has booted up and is sitting there, expecting something to happen. What next?

 Affinity Designer is a buttery smooth option for creating such artwork on a Mac.
 It comes across like Adobe Illustrator without the flab, smartly integrates with Affinity Photo, has a feature-equivalent iPad version, and is a huge bargain at under 50 quid.

-The best Mac music and audio apps
+The best Mac music production apps

 Apps that’ll instantly transform you into the next Kraftwerk, Fatboy Slim or Hendrix.
 Probably.